Devaananth357/8bit-alu-verilog/README.md

 	•	Waveform validation using VCD viewer

 Supported Operations:
   	•	Addition
 	•	Subtraction
 	•	AND
 	•	XOR
 	•   NOT
+	•	OR
-	•	Shift Left
+	•	Shift Right
 	•	Shift Right

 Verification: